 CECILIA’S HUSBAND, CHARLES COLIN MACRAE

 Alexander Charles Macrae married Charlotte Isa Reid or Reed, the daughter of a naval officer, at Fort William Bengal in November 1842.
-They had five children, though only three survived their Indian childhood:
+They had five children, though only three survived their Indian youth:

-- Charles Colin future husband of Cecilia Laing: August 1843 at Dorundah
+- Charles Colin future husband of Cecilia Laing: born August 1843 at Dorundah

 - Fanny Catherine Ouseley born 1845